cmboswell/AIM/README.md

 2. Prerequisites
 DO WE NEED A FULL LIST OF PACKAGES AND DETAILS ON HOW TO BUILD AND RUN OUR SOFTWARE???

+For the machine learning algorithm `main.py`:
+1. Keras must be installed.
+2. Tensorflow must be installed.
+3. With these packages the testing module of the Machine Learning algorithm main.py can be run and it will run the testing module function which is specified to be run as part of main on line 288.

+4. To get next day predictions the 7 excel data files 30yearTbill.csv, 10yearTbill.csv, 2yearTbill.csv, totals.csv, financials.csv, gspc.csv, and sentiment2.csv must be up to date from March 30, 2000.
+Or in the case of the sentiment2.csv January 1, 2018.
+Then on line 275 and 279 the number of training examples must be changed to account for the increased number of days from the beginning to the end of the datasets.

 3. Contents

 twitterBot.py -